vasylivanchyk330/AWS_Automation/s3/bucket-cleanup/README.md

 Detailed instructions for using the S3 bucket cleanup scripts.

 - `instruction---s3-bucket-deletion-cleanup.md`: Instructions for setting up and running the bucket cleanup scripts.

-## Glossary

-### A bucket key

-- **Definition**: (from a bucket-level point of view) path to an object in the bucket.
-    - Example:
-        - `my-bucket` -- a bucket name
-        - `photos/2024/vacation.jpg` -- a key, where the object is stored
-        - `s3://my-bucket/photos/2024/vacation.jpg` -- the full path

-### Delete Marker

-- **Definition**: When versioning is enabled on a bucket, deleting an object does not actually remove its data.
-Instead, a delete marker is created.
-    - **Purpose**: Allows recovering deleted objects if needed.

-### Multipart Upload

-- **Definition**: A feature in Amazon S3 that allows uploading a single object as a set of parts.
-Each part is uploaded independently, and the parts can be uploaded in parallel to reduce the time taken to upload large files.
-    - **Potential Issues**: Such multipart uploads could fail, causing unexpected issues later on, for example, when trying to delete a bucket.
-    - **Example**: Listing multipart uploads in a bucket:
-        ```sh
-        aws s3api list-multipart-uploads --bucket my-bucket
-        ```

-## .gitignore

-- `.gitignore`: Git ignore file to exclude unnecessary files from the repository.

 ## Getting Started